SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

             {
               groupName: strings.BasicGroupName,
               groupFields: [
-                new PropertyPaneAsyncDropdown('list', {
+                new PropertyPaneAsyncDropdown('listName', {
                   label: strings.ListFieldLabel,
                   loadOptions: this.loadLists.bind(this),
                   onPropertyChange: this.onListChange.bind(this),
-                  selectedKey: this.properties.list
+                  selectedKey: this.properties.listName
                 })
               ]
             }